-When camping or having a picnic, be aware that trees and limbs may fall unpredictably.
-Being under or near trees may be dangerous and could cause injury.
+When out and about in our parks, be aware that trees and limbs may fall unpredictably.
 Trees can drop limbs, or entire trees can fall, without warning and there is no way of determining when.
-Be aware that it may be dangerous to set up camp, park your car and picnic under trees as limbs can swing out beyond the drip line (the edge of the canopy) of a tree.
+Be aware that it may be dangerous to park your car and picnic under trees as limbs can swing out beyond the drip line (the edge of the canopy) of a tree.
+Don’t camp under trees as limbs may fall.
 Take extra care in hot or windy weather or during severe weather events as these can be particularly dangerous.
 Observe all warning signage and stay well away from trees that appear to be dead or have dead limbs.

 Parks Victoria has regulations that govern the use of RPAS.
 These regulations build on Civil Aviation Safety Authority (CASA) guidelines to allow the safe use of RPAS.
 Parks Victoria regulations consider RPAS to be aircraft, and vary depending on who is piloting or operating the RPAS.
 Recreational use of RPAS by the general public is prohibited on Parks Victoria managed land.
 The recreational use of RPAS is not permitted under Parks Victoria regulations and visitors should refrain from flying them or they may receive a penalty infringement notice.
 Commercial filming on Parks Victoria managed land requires a permit, including to use RPAS.

 For information about RPAS and permits, visit our Filming and photography application guidelines page.